roshanshetty799/pet-adoption-eligibility/Readme.md

 I have never used Cypress before until today, so it took more time than I anticipated to get it set up.
-Mostly because I was getting distracted playing around with all the tools that it offers out of the box.
-It was easy to sign in to the cloud dashboard so I just used that for reporting over setting one up locally.
+Mostly because I was getting distracted playing around with all the tools that it offers out of the box :D. It was easy to sign in to the cloud dashboard so I just used that for reporting over setting one up locally.
 If you wish to run the report run the following in terminal :
   _cypress run --record --key ab8b8fc2-a8f8-4c1e-ab47-7ccea94c93b9_